interlay/interbtc-spec/interbtc-spec/docs/source/economics/fees.rst

 - **Non-deterministic Collateral Lockup**.
 When a Vault locks collateral to secure interBTC, it does not know for how long this collateral will remain locked up.
 As such, it nearly impossible to determine a fair price for the premium charged to the user, without putting either the user or the Vault at a disadvantage.

 - **Limited Chargeable Events**.
-The Vault only has two events during which it can charge fees: (1) fulfillment of and issue request and (2) fulfillment of a redeem request.
-Thereby, the fees charged for the redeem request must be **upper-bounded** for security reasons (to prevent extortion by the Vault via sky-rocketing redeem fees).
+The Vault only has one event during which it can charge fees, fulfillment of an issue request.
+Thereby, the fees charged must be **upper-bounded** for security reasons (to prevent extortion by the Vault via sky-rocketing fees).

 As such, an open research question is: